Wulu Fort

 斑駁的砲身見證了一段血淚的抗日歷史

 Remarks:1.
-When heading to Wulu Fortress, please remember to fill up on gas at Guanshan or Chishang to avoid getting stranded on the Southern Cross-Island Highway.
-2. The area around Wulu Fortress is mostly a mountainous restricted zone, so it's advisable to carry identification in case of emergencies.
+When heading to Wulu Fort, please remember to fill up on gas in Guangshan or Chihshang to avoid being stranded on the South Cross-Island Highway.
+2. The area near Wulu Fort is mostly a mountainous restricted zone, so it is advisable to carry identification documents in case of emergencies.
 3. Nearby attractions include Wulu Gorge, Liukou Hot Springs, and Tianlong Suspension Bridge.

 Recommended Hotel Bookings